 The purpose of an ICS is to identify those standardized functions which an IUT shall support, those which are optional and those which are conditional on the presence of other functions.
 It helps to provide a means for selection of the suite of tests which will subsequently be developed.

 In addition, the ICS can be used as a proforma for identifying which functions an IUT will support when performing conformance testing.
 The purpose of this ICS proforma is to provide a mechanism whereby an oneM2M implementation supplier may provide information about the implementation in a standardized manner.
-The information in a ICS is usually presented in tabular form as recommended in ISO/IEC 9646-7 [i.2].
+The information in a ICS is usually presented in tabular form as recommended in ISO/IEC 9646-7 [b-ISO/IEC 9646].

 The ICS can be considered as a set of "switches" which specify the capability of supporting the requirement in base standards to be tested.
 It is possible that with different choices in a ICS proforma, several different set of TPs will be necessary.